radareorg/radare2-book/search_bytes/configurating_the_search.md

 The `search.align` variable is used to limit valid search hits to certain alignment.
 For example, with `e search.align=4` you will see only hits found at 4-bytes aligned offsets.

 The `search.flags` boolean variable instructs the search engine to flag hits so that they can be referenced later.
-If a currently running search is interrupted with `Ctrl-C` keyboard sequence, current search position is flagged with "search_stop".
+If a currently running search is interrupted with `Ctrl-C` keyboard sequence, current search position is flagged with `search_stop`.